jackdewinter/pymarkdown/readme.md

 ### Prerequisites

-These sections require examples to illustrate how things work.
-For the purpose of the following sections, this documentation will assume that there is a file called `example-1.md` in a directory called `/examples` that has the following content:
+Various sections of this document benefit from having concrete examples to illustrate how things work.
+For the following sections, this documentation will assume that there is a file called `example-1.md` in a directory called `/examples` that has the following content:

 ```Markdown
 ## This is an example